Jeffrey Ting

 FSA, CFA · Founder, FreeFellow

-I built FreeFellow so the next cohort of CFA, CFP, CPA, actuarial, and Series candidates wouldn't have to pay four figures to prepare for their exam.
+I built FreeFellow so the next cohort of CFA, CFP, CPA, actuarial, and Series candidates wouldn't have to pay four figures just to prepare.

 Why this exists

-I paid four-figure prep fees for my own three CFA exams and three actuarial exams.
-Each one.
-The CFA program alone cost over $5,000 between registration, curriculum access, and prep materials.
-The actuarial path was similar.
+I passed thirteen of the hardest exams in finance on my first attempt, and paid four-figure prep fees for every one.
+The CFA program alone ran over $5,000 once you add up registration, curriculum access, and prep materials.
+The actuarial path cost about the same.
 By the time I had both designations, I had spent more on study materials than most people spend on a used car.

-Most of the money went to the same things: question banks, lessons, and mock exams.
-The actual learning was free.
-The pricing was a moat, not a cost.
+Most of that money bought the same three things every time: question banks, lessons, and mock exams.
+The learning itself was free.
+The price was a moat, not a cost.

 So I started writing my own questions.
 Then lessons.
 Then audio narration.
 Then mock exams.
-Eventually it was a complete prep platform.
-I called it FreeFellow because the brand name says exactly what it is: the question bank is free, and "Fellow" is what you become after you pass.
+It turned into a full prep platform.
+I called it FreeFellow because the name says exactly what it is: the question bank is free, and "Fellow" is what you become once you pass.

 Credentials

-I hold two of the harder credentials in finance.
-I have sat for and passed every exam in both pathways.
+I hold two of the harder credentials in finance, and I sat for and passed every exam in both pathways.

 Chartered Financial Analyst (CFA)